TheTeaCat/CameraThing/camera-thing/README.md

 The IoT device!

-This document provides an overview of how to use the device.
+This document provides an overview of what the device does, and how to use it.

 For how to build the device, you'll want to see [HARDWARE.md](./HARDWARE.md); and to write the firmware to it, you'll want to see [FIRMWARE.md](./FIRMWARE.md).

+## What does it do?

+The CameraThing takes a picture from the OV7670 module, JPEG compresses it, (optionally) gets a geolocation from a GPS featherwing if this has been set up, then uploads the image and geolocation to the tweeter service either over a 2G mobile internet connection or a WiFi connection (whichever has been setup when the firmware was flashed to the device).